moon44432/renderlapse/README.md

 ![](assets/chunkytutorial.png)

 1. Load one of your backup worlds.
-2. Select chunks to render. **Be careful - Chunky throws an error when it tries to render chunks that are not generated.
-You need another scene with the same settings but smaller chunk range for older worlds that don't have enough chunks to render.**
+2. Select chunks to render. **If you want to shoot a timelapse from the very beginning of your world, it might not be enough with only one preset.
+If that's the case, see 9.**
 3. Load selected chunks.
 4. Canvas size.
 1920 * 1080 is recommended.
 5. Un-check all entities.
 6. Set the camera.
 You can do this in Render Preview tab as well.
 7. Set target SPP(Samples Per Pixel).
-64 is recommended.
+64 or above is recommended.
 8. Save the scene.
+**9. Be careful - Chunky throws an error or produces weird artifacts when it tries to render empty chunks.
+If your early backups are not big enough to completely fill the scene's chunk range, just duplicate the scene and manually reduce the chunk range to fit in older worlds.**

 ## Rendering (requires Chunky & ffmpeg)